 Listen up: you’re guaranteed to make mistakes as a beginning blogger.

 Mistakes are great, though, because every time you make one as a beginning blogger you learn something.
-The more you learn, the more you grow as a blogger.
+The more you learn from mistakes, the more you grow as a blogger.

 6. No one will love what you do as much as you.